-Phillips says that when a training program is implemented, it should create a chain of impact at several levels, ultimately ending in ROI.
+Phillips says that when a program is implemented, it should create a chain of impact at several levels, ultimately ending in training program ROI.
 A chain of impact needs to occur as skills and knowledge (Level 2) are learned and applied on the job (Level 3) to produce business impact (Level 4).

 At each level, measurements need to be taken to determine whether the business impact was actually caused by the program.
 If there is a negative ROI, it should be easy to identify which link in the chain was broken.
 For example, did the participants not learn (Level 2) or were they not able to successfully apply the new learning on the job (Level 3)?

-Now, you should know that calculating ROI is not an easy process, but I found a great step-by-step example of Jack Phillip’s process for calculating ROI from the Leopard Learning Blog.
+Calculating ROI is not an easy process, but here's a great step-by-step example of Jack Phillip’s process for calculating ROI from the Leopard Learning Blog.

 Step 1.
 Collect Pre-Program Data

 The first step in the process is to collect pre-program data as a baseline measure so you can compare metrics before and after training.
 Here is an example that shows how this can work:

 A company needed to reduce customer complaint numbers and costs.
 A decision was made to provide training to customer service personnel on how to handle the complaints.
 Data was collected from the previous six months to identify any trends and be able to compare post-program costs.

 Step 2.
 Collect Post-Program Data

 The next step is to collect data after the training program is completed.
 These are the major types of data sources that can be used: